The Roomba I7 and 980 represent the latest technology that iRobot offers in their robotic vacuum line.

 - Clean the cliff sensors using a microfiber cloth

-- Remove any debris or hair that wrap around the extractors and replace them every six to twelve months
+- Remove any debris or hair that wraps around the extractors and replace them every six to twelve months.

 - Clean the sensor ports of the dirt bin using a clean, dry microfiber cloth

-- Remove and clean the HEPA filter once a week and replace every two months
+- Remove and clean the HEPA filter once a week and replace it every two months.

 - Clean the floor tracking sensor

-- Wipe down and clean iAdapt camera using a dry clean towel
+- Wipe down and clean the iAdapt camera using a dry clean towel.

 - Replace bag inside the clean base station once a month (this will depend on how large or how often you use the robot).

-Here’s the secret: The base model I7 is great value
+Here’s the secret: The base model I7 is excellent value.

 There’s a substantial price difference between the Roomba 980 and I7.

-Are you willing to spend more than $1,000 for a vacuum cleaner?
+Are you willing to spend more than $1,000 on a vacuum cleaner?

 Here’s the exciting part.

-The base version I7 without the clean station dock costs as much as the Roomba 980 (that could change in the future though).
+The base version I7 without the clean station dock costs as much as the Roomba 980 (that could change in the future).